dhershman1/kyanite/README.md

 ## Credit

-A lot of the if not most of the inpiration for this library came from 2 libraries I follow closely, Primarily most of it stems from:
+A lot of the if not most of the inspiration for this library came from 2 libraries I follow closely, Primarily most of it stems from:

 - [foreword](https://github.com/abstract-tools/foreword) by [Abstract Tools](https://github.com/abstract-tools) which is a very nice and easy to use library developed by a close friend and mentor.
 This is where a lot of functionality ideas came from I can't recommend it enough.
 - [Ramdajs](http://ramdajs.com/) by [Ramda](https://github.com/ramda) a beautiful and feature packed library where the original idea started